tuckers15/ranked-aram/README.md

     * url: concating u.gg profile url with user string
     * rank: webscraping for summoners rift rank
     * elo: taking summoner rift rank and assigning aram elo
+    * rank per game: wins and losses go up/down by base of 15 +- a scalar on the kda
 * Once the aramer is created I am going to store it into a vector in main

 After figuring out webscraping and creating aramers, I will need to find a way to increment elo with